jgmenu/jgmenu/docs/manual/jgmenu-config.1.md

 # CONFIGURATION FILE

 The jgmenu configuration file contains a number of variables that
 affect its behavior.
 It is stored at

     $HOME/.config/jgmenu/jgmenurc

+Global config variables are set in the following order (i.e. bottom
+of list has higher precedence):

+  - default (config.c)
+  - jgmenurc (or as specified by --config-file=)
+  - command line arguments
+  - tint2rc

+Values obtained from tint2rc can be overridden by setting
+"tint2_rules = 0".

 ## Syntax